Rovas payment processor

 }

 Link expiry and abandonment (card/Chron): Rovas does not send a server-side webhook if the buyer leaves without completing payment.
-If the buyer tries to continue checkout after expiration, the browser is redirected to callbackurl with ?error=timeout.
+If the buyer tries to continue checkout after expiration, the browser is redirected to callback_url with ?error=timeout.
 Treat your expiration timestamp as the authority for clearing pending "unpaid" tokens on your side.
-If the user cancels checkout, Rovas may send them back to the Rovas payment entry page rather than to your callbackurl — do not rely on one behaviour for every cancel path.
+If the user cancels checkout, Rovas may send them back to the Rovas payment entry page rather than to your callback_url — do not rely on one behaviour for every cancel path.

 Step 2 — Webhook (immediate payment)